jmd1011/snek-LMS/README.md

 ## Punch it, Chewy!

-With everything installed, perform the following steps to actually get things moving!
+With everything installed, we can actually get things moving!

 (If you skipped to this section, don't forget to run `make init` to get all prerequisites installed.)